Ahmad-Ramadan1/TurtleBot4-Guide/README.md

 echo "deb [arch=$(dpkg --print-architecture) signed-by=/usr/share/keyrings/ros-archive-keyring.gpg] http://packages.ros.org/ros2/ubuntu $(. /etc/os-release && echo $UBUNTU_CODENAME) main" | sudo tee/etc/apt/sources.list.d/ros2.list /dev/null
 ```

-## Installing ROS2 packages
+3) Installing ROS2 packages

-### Apt update
+## Apt update
 ```bash
 sudo apt update
 sudo apt upgrade
 ```
-### Installing ROS2 packages
+## Installing ROS2 packages
 To install ROS2, there are 2 choices:
-1) the full version including graphics libraries, example codes, etc.;
+a) the full version including graphics libraries, example codes, etc.;
-2) the “lite” version with only what is needed to run ROS2
+b) the “lite” version with only what is needed to run ROS2

 The second installation is often used for systems where resources are “limited” like a RaspberryPI for example.
 Installing ROS2 packages: